-Sunday 20 October 2024
+Sunday, 20 October 2024

 A Golden Oriole at Aith in Shetland 3rd October 2024

 This was very much a speculative trip as the starling could now be anywhere in the coastal village of Aith.
-As we arrived much more sensational news came via the Shetland Scarce Bird News WhatsApp Group as it informed us that a Golden Oriole had just been seen in trees by the Charity Shop in Aith.
-How convenient that we were at that very moment just approaching Aith and we soon found the Charity Shop and somewhere to park right beside it.
+As we arrived much more sensational news came via the Shetland Scarce Bird News WhatsApp as it informed us that a Golden Oriole had recently been seen in trees by the Charity Shop in Aith.
+How convenient that we were at that very moment approaching Aith and we soon found the Charity Shop and somewhere to park right beside it.

-All thoughts of the Rosy Starling were abandoned as neither of us had ever seen a Golden Oriole on Shetland and in Autumn they are a very rare bird and only marginally less uncommon in Spring.
-In fact it has been a very long while since I have seen a Golden Oriole in Britain, the last having been when they used to breed at Lakenheath in Suffolk, more years ago than I can remember.
+All thoughts of the Rosy Starling were promptly abandoned as neither of us had ever seen a Golden Oriole on Shetland and in Autumn they are a very rare bird and only marginally less uncommon in Spring.
+In fact it has been a very long while since I have seen a Golden Oriole in Britain, the last was when they used to breed at Lakenheath in Suffolk, more years ago than I can remember.

 There was no sign of the bird at Aith when we arrived so we split up to cover those parts of Aith that looked to have suitable trees.
 I met another birder who told me that about thirty minutes ago he had seen it fly from the garden of a house with large sycamores that was just down the road from the Charity Shop and it looked to have landed in a row of willows near to the local school a few hundred metres away.
 I wandered over to the willows but there was no sign of the oriole or even the Rosy Starling for that matter.

 The news of the oriole naturally brought other birders to Aith too and after some forty minutes of fruitless searching it was discovered back in the garden of the house it had originally flown from, feeding in the sycamores that surrounded it.
 Around twenty birders gathered at the gate of the house and scrutinised the driveway and its line of sycamore trees.
-The oriole was a nighmare to locate in the leaves of the large trees, its colouring matching to perfection the faded greens and yellows of the dead and dying leaves and to add to our misery the constant movement of the leaves by the strong wind effectively masked any movement of the oriole.
+The oriole was a nightmare to locate in the leaves of the large trees, its colouring matching to perfection the faded greens and yellows of the dead and dying leaves and to add to our misery the constant movement of the leaves, stirred by the strong wind effectively masked any movement of the oriole.

 Various cries of I can see it or There it is inevitably came too late to be of use as the bird effectively hid itself in the tree it was occupying